Fiscal Year 2016-17

 Public Works receives requests for roadway repairs through San Francisco 311.
 Repairing potholes is important to the aesthetics and safety of San Francisco.
 The response to a single service request may include inspecting a location and dispatching a crew to fill multiple potholes.

-PUBLIC WORKS HAS PERFORMED ABOVE TARGET SINCE MAY 2016
+PUBLIC WORKS HAS PERFORMED BELOW TARGET SINCE WINTER 2017

 How Public Works is Performing

-Public Works performed above target each month during FY 2016-17 until February 2017, responding to about 95 percent of pothole service requests within 72 hours, on average.
+Public Works performed above target each month during FY 2016-17 until February 2017.
 The number of requests for pothole service has fluctuated over time, with peak months typically coinciding with the rainy season in the early part of the calendar year.
-Requests increased sharply in December 2016 and have persisted at unprecedented high volume through March 2017, while a series of winter storms caused damage to roadways across the region.
-As a result, average response time also decreased in February and March when only 89 percent of pothole service requests were responded to within 72 hours.
+Requests increased sharply in December 2016 and persisted at unprecedented high volume through March 2017, while a series of winter storms caused damage to roadways across the region.
+These winter storms created a backlog of street repair projects that have decreased on-time response rate from the City.

 Public Works conducts a monthly performance management program known as PublicWorksStat (formerly known as DPWStat), which monitors the performance of key operational activities of the department.
 The Public Works Director chairs two stat meetings each month: 1) operational performance and design, and 2) construction performance.
 In these meetings, the Director and supervisors from each Public Works division review a series of interactive dashboards to understand performance and make improvements, when necessary.